 We used Optum data (OptumInsight, Eden Prairie, MN), which includes de-identified inpatient, outpatient, and pharmacy claims from a large national health insurer with membership in all 50 states.
 These data are representative of commercial claims in the U.S. and have been used to document trends in opioid dispensing and overdose events.12,13 Dispensing data served as a proxy for prescribing.

 From the 8 states of study, we included adults aged 18 to 64 years enrolled between January 1, 2010 and December 31, 2014.
-The start date of January 1, 2010 for the study provided at least two years of pre-implementation data points and allowed us to evaluate seasonal variation.14 Two national interventions associated with decreases in opioid-related overdoses and prescribing occurred during the pre-implementation period (Q4/2010): reformulation of OxyContin to a tamper-resistant extended-release form and withdrawal of propoxyphene from the market.13 Because rates in outcomes of interest following these interventions declined similarly between comparator states following these national interventions and well before our state PDMP implementation periods, we included the 2010 data in our analysis (Exhibits 1-2).
+The start date of January 1, 2010 for the study provided at least two years of pre-implementation data points and allowed us to evaluate seasonal variation.14

 Measures